felixmc/shortnr/README.md

 ### Shortening URLs

 Links can be shortened through a POST request to `/api` or `/api/`.
-The body of the request must validate to JSON and must contain the `url` property which stores the URL to be shortened.
+The body of the request must validate to JSON and must contain the `url` property which holds the URL to be shortened.

 The service takes the following steps when a URL is submitted to be shortened: